tomarrell/rust-cli-table/README.md

 # Rust-cli-table
-A CLI tabling tool which parses CSVs
+A CLI tabling tool for parsing and pretty printing CSV's.

 # WIP
 Tom Arrell